Digital & Multimedia Evidence (DME) - The analysis of evidence stored or transmitted in binary form.

 ATTENTION – When digital evidence is collected at a crime scene, the officers or laboratory personnel collecting the evidence should have a general understanding of the possibilities of alteration or destruction.
 For information regarding the collection/handling of evidence, and other considerations in this discipline, please refer to the Laboratory Customer Handbook (excerpt from Crime Laboratory Service Manual) (PDF) for specific instructions.

-All submissions for DME examination MUST be accompanied by the proper documentation BEFORE any examination can begin.
+All submissions for Digital/Multimedia examination MUST be accompanied by the proper documentation BEFORE any examination can begin.
 A proper Search Warrant (which authorizes not only the seizure of, but also the forensic examination of submitted digital evidence) or Consent to Search form must be submitted along with the evidence.

 Video / Audio Analysis

 Data recovered from either analog or digital multimedia format including, but not limited to, analog media, law enforcement in-car cameras, surveillance cameras, and/or magnetic and optical media can be further enhanced to provide information and/or clarification of image, audio or video to isolate regions of interest from the media.
 At the current time, the laboratory does not perform audio/video comparisons or authentications (visual identifications or voice matches) Audio enhancement can be performed to attempt to remove undesirable noise from a particular frequency, such as an electronic hum or a wind noise.
 We do not have the capability to remove ambient sounds involving multiple frequencies.
-This examination is performed in the Photography Section.